-September 14, 2012 - The draft California State Workforce Board strategic plan has language to this effect.
+- The draft California State Workforce Board strategic plan has language to this effect.

 A growing number of local plans have also embraced this framework.

 , which explicitly mentions the Economic Summit process as a catalyst for the Chancellors Office to encourage a framework for regional planning around career technical education.